awslabs/generative-ai-cdk-constructs/src/patterns/gen-ai/aws-summarization-appsync-stepfn/README.md

 - [Amazon EventBridge](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-security.html)
 - [AWS AppSync](https://docs.aws.amazon.com/appsync/latest/devguide/best-practices.html)

+If you grant access to a user to your account where this construct is deployed, this user may access information stored by the construct (Amazon Simple Storage Service buckets, Amazon Elasticache, Amazon CloudWatch logs).
+To help secure your AWS resources, please follow the best practices for [AWS Identity and Access Management (IAM)](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html).

 > **Note**
 > This construct requires you to provide documents in the input assets bucket.
 You should validate each file in the bucket before using this construct.
 See [here](https://cheatsheetseries.owasp.org/cheatsheets/File_Upload_Cheat_Sheet.html) for file input validation best practices.
 > Ensure you only ingest the appropriate documents into your knowledge base.
 Any results returned by the knowledge base is eligible for inclusion into the prompt; and therefore, being sent to the LLM.
 If using a third-party LLM, ensure you audit the documents contained within your knowledge base.